Tudat/tudat/developerGuide/extendingJSON/enhancedValueSet.rst

       j[ ".." / "initialEpoch" ] = integrator.initialTime;   // compile error
   }

 this is not possible (yet).
-This kind of implementation is required only once in the whole :literal:`json_interface` interface, when converting a :class:`Simulation` object to :class:`json`, as the information contained in the propagator settings is stored in three different places in the simulation object (part of its information is stored in the key :literal:`propagator` of the :literal:`mainJson`, the termination settings are sotred in the key :literal:`termination` of the :literal:`mainJson`, and the print interval is stored in the :literal:`options.printInterval` key path of the :literal:`mainJson`).
+This kind of implementation is required only once in the whole :literal:`json_interface` interface, when converting a :class:`Simulation` object to :class:`json`, as the information contained in the propagator settings is stored in three different places in the simulation object (part of its information is stored in the key :jsonkey:`propagator` of the :literal:`mainJson`, the termination settings are sotred in the key :jsonkey:`termination` of the :literal:`mainJson`, and the print interval is stored in the :literal:`options.printInterval` key path of the :literal:`mainJson`).
 To do so, the following implementation was chosen (code has been simplified):

 .. code-block:: cpp
   :caption: :class:`simulation.h`